Romans Series Overview - Intro and 'Are There Two Evangels?'

 Okay, okay, hang on.
 We need to slow down.
 So let me get this straight.
 If what I’m reading is correct, Paul is blatantly declaring a message that states that we, according to his message, are not under law as believers!?

 Is this not the exact opposite of the statements Jesus is making concerning the law?
 Jesus never said “whoever are of works of law are under a curse!”
 Jesus never said the Israelites were put to death to the law!
-Jesus never even remotely declared this message!
-In fact, such a message would have been impossible for the Jews to apprehend at that time (John 3:12!)
+Jesus never even remotely declared such a thing!
+In fact, Jesus indicated that such a message would have been impossible for the Jews to apprehend at that time (John 3:12!)

 This is, indeed, a startling contrast.
 Here we don’t just have Paul giving a different teaching from that of Jesus, but of every other writer in the Bible.
 Approximately zero other writers make such radical claims as the samples we just read from the apostle Paul (in Rom.
 6:14, 7:4, and Gal.
 3:10.)
 This means one of two things: either Paul is a false apostle going against the twelve disciples, or Paul’s evangel is simply a separate teaching, and it is not what Jesus was referring to in Matt.
 24:14.